 The pay structure for traveling healthcare professionals

-As you’re getting started on a new travel assignment, you’ve worked your full week, you're turning your timecard to get paid that following Friday—you are paid a week behind.
-It’s important to prepare for that, because it can be essentially two to three weeks without pay, which can become a big deal if you aren’t aware of it.
+As you’re getting started on a new travel assignment, you’ve worked your full week, you're turning your timecard to get paid that following Friday — you are paid a week behind.
+It’s important to prepare for this lag in cash influx, because it can be essentially two to three weeks without pay.
+That can become a big deal if you aren’t expecting that cash flow to slow while you have bills and payments to make.

 Another thing to factor in is your housing costs in relation to your pay and what you'll be taking home.
-Understanding your traveler housing options will help you figure this out.
 Whether you're setting up your own housing or using a housing stipend, there are deposits, fees and allocations that you'll want to remember.

 Your pay rate will be a blended rate, combining your hourly taxable wage with your non-taxable reimbursements, which will give you a higher hourly rate.
-It’s calculated by parsing out any non-taxable reimbursements into an hourly rate, then adding it to your taxable rate—your base rate.
+It’s calculated by parsing out any non-taxable reimbursements into an hourly rate, then adding it to your taxable rate — your base rate.
+Voila!

 Getting reimbursed for licensing costs

-Your recruiter is here to support you in things like licensing cost and any certificate you need in order to land your next contract.
+For whichever travel assignment you choose, you’ll be in touch with a medical staffing company and a recruiter, who will help you with things like licensing cost and any certificate you need in order to land your next contract.
 If you need a license for a different state, you’ll have an upfront cost of the license and verifications that go along with it.
 Send any verification, application, and anything else needed via overnight mail.
 This way, it gets there in one day, it is trackable, and the receipts will be available so you can be reimbursed on your first check.

 Some travel contracts will offer you overtime during your travel assignment.
 This, by law, must be paid time and a half of your taxable rate.
 If you consider working overtime on your assignment, you can try to negotiate a higher taxable rate with lower non-taxed reimbursements and stipends to get the most value in the long run.